MiamiOH-CSE274/03_Queue_Lab/README.md

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.

-#### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?

+	I would suggest to take some time to understand how to make the conversion between the Java syntax, which we already know, to C++.
+It can be confusing, but all the same general logic is there.
+It's just different typing.

-#### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?
+4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

+	If you wanted to do this in C++, you would put a ":" when you declare the ArrayQueue class.

-#### 5. What is the purpose of "templates" in C++?
+5. What is the purpose of "templates" in C++?

+	A template allows you to use the same functions with different types of data.

-#### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?
+6. What would the syntax be for dynamically allocating an array of 10 ints, in C++? int* anArrayOfAwesomeness = new int [10];

-#### 7. What is the purpose of a class destructor in C++?
+7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?

+	The purpose of the destructor is to free up the memory that has been allocated for the object.
+Java doesn't need this because you do not allocate memory, and thus are not required to free any up.